ErnestUTN/WeaponsOfChoice/README.md

 ## Known Issues

 1- When opening the weapon dialog menu and attempting to create a new weapon preset it might take a couple of seconds before something happens.
 If you see this happen frequently add it as an issue in github, here.
+2- You might need to save the loaded game with the mod and then reload it again to make any eventual error to stop happening.

 # Credits